-The Burro Flats Painted Cave is a small cave with paintings.
+The Burro Flats Painted Cave is about the size of a tanning bed.
 There are markings inside recording where sunlight entering through a hole in the cave hits during summer and winter solstice.
 The paintings and solstice markings are ethnographically valuable.